Twelve photos are really 24 pictures – the one you see (of charred remains) inside the one taken.

-La Casa Futura: Achieving independence for Egyptian youths in the freedom of the West
+…Providing independence for young Egyptians in the freedom of the West

 Rome, Italy. -– a Voice of the Copts’ project

-La Casa Futura assists refugee youths fleeing from Egypt due to religious persecution.
-La Casa Futura is a two-year assimilation program in a residence building for young men and women (ages 15-20 years old) coming from Italian refugee camps.
-Language classes, vocational training and assistance for legal status in Italy are provided.
+La Casa Futura will assist young refugees fleeing from Egypt due to religious persecution.
+La Casa Futura will be an assimilation program within a residence hall housing young men and women (ages 15-20 years old) coming from Italian refugee camps.
+Language classes, vocational training and assistance with legal status in Italy are to be provided.

 Voice of the Copts